What is an online banking payment API?

 Payments API text with lines coming on and off screen

 Offering a variety of payment methods used to be difficult for merchants.
-Each payment scheme — be it credit card, bank debit, manual bank transfer, open banking, digital wallet, buy now pay later (BNPL) or crypto — has its own infrastructure.
+Each payment scheme — be it credit or debit card, manual bank transfer, Pay by bank, digital wallet, buy now pay later (BNPL) or crypto — has its own infrastructure.
 What’s more, each provider may also have its own unique payment rails.

 Enter application programming interfaces (APIs) — a way for merchants to easily scale the payment methods they offer, and switch them on and off for different markets.